List of Empire ships (U–Z): Empire Upland

 Empire Upland was a 683 GRT dredger which was built by William Simons & Co Ltd, Renfrew.
 Launched on 26 December 1944 and completed in February 1945.
 Sold in 1945 to the Superintendent Civil Engineer, Bombay.
 To the Indian Navy in 1949 and renamed INS Nirmal.

 Empire Ure

 Empire Ure was a 2,570 GRT cargo ship which was built by Van Duivendijks Scheepswerft, Lekkerkerk.
 Launched in 1920 as Willem Van Driel Sr..
 Sold in 1927 to Kohlen-Import und Poseidon, Königsberg, renamed Rheinland.
-Requistioned by the Kriegsmarine in 1940.
+Requisitioned by the Kriegsmarine in 1940.
 Seized as a prize in May 1945.
 To MoWT and renamed Empire Ure.
 Sold in 1947 to Crete Shipping Co., renamed Amberstone.
 Sold in 1950 to D. A. Psychoyos, Greece and renamed Metamorfosis.
 Ran aground at Ijmuiden on 2 December 1950.
 Broke in two, a total loss.

 Empire Usk

 Empire Usk was a 3,229 GRT cargo ship which was built by Tyne Iron Shipbuilding Co Ltd, Newcastle upon Tyne.
 Completed in 1918 as War Combe.
 Sold in 1920 to Oakwin Steamship Co and renamed Watsness.
 Operated under the management of Sir W R Smith & Sons Ltd. Sold in 1927 to Mervyn Steamship Co, Newport, Monmouthshire and renamed Marklyn.
 Ran aground on 20 January 1942 at Crammag Head, Port Logan.
 Cargo of iron ore discharged but she was damaged further in storms.
 Refloated on 5 June 1942 and arrived under tow on 17 June 1942 at Glasgow.
 Repaired, to MoWT and renamed Empire Usk.
 Sold in 1946 to Constants (South Wales) Ltd and renamed Heminge.
 Sold in 1948 to Crete Shipping Co Ltd, London and renamed Bluestone.
 Sold in 1953 to Grosvenor Shipping Co and renamed Grosvenor Mariner.
 Operated under the management of Moller Line (UK) Ltd. Scrapped in September 1955 in Hong Kong.